ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 ## Cluster Management

-Kubernetes Clusters don\'t appear out of thin air.
-Depending on the type of clusters you\'re using, they require management for upgrades and integrations.
+Kubernetes Clusters don't appear out of thin air.
+Depending on the type of clusters you're using, they require management for upgrades and integrations.
 Cluster management can become crippling, especially if, like most organizations, you're managing multiple clusters (multiple production clusters, staging and QA clusters, etc.).

-If you\'re running inside a private cloud, or on bare metal servers, you will need a way to install Kubernetes and manage individual servers in the cluster.
+If you're running inside a private cloud, or on bare metal servers, you will need a way to install Kubernetes and manage individual servers in the cluster.
 Ansible has a proven track record of being able to orchestrate multi-server applications, and Kubernetes itself is a